 In Dunedin, explore the souvenir shops, art galleries, and boutiques.
 Or, learn about the city’s history at the Dunedin History Museum.
 You can also rent bikes to ride the 38-mile Pinellas Trail.
 An offshoot from the trail takes you to Honeymoon Island State Park as well as the ferry to Caladesi Island State Park, ranked among the nation’s top 10 beaches for its white sands.

 After a day of shopping or outdoor recreation, quench your thirst at one of Dunedin’s breweries.
 Dunedin Brewery is always a good choice, but I also liked Woodwright Brewing Company, where you can sit outside around fire pits and listen to live music.
-Other breweries worth trying include Cueni Brewing Co., Caledonia Brewing and 7venth Sun Brewery.
+Other breweries worth trying include Cueni Brewing Co., Caledonia Brewing, and 7venth Sun Brewery.
 Your visit to The Fenway in Florida is sure to be filled with a few wow moments.
+For more Florida travel ideas enjoy these articles by Wander writers.